jrveatch/trsmscans/README.md

 ## Running

 The tools are designed for you to run from the `run` directory.
-An example of how to run a scan is given in the `run/scan_example.sh` script.
+An example of how to run a scan using zoom optimization is given in the `run/scan_example_zoom.sh` script.
 A scan will create output in the `output` directory based on the scan parameters.
 Within the corresponding directory in `output`, you will find all of the `.tsv` files under `files` as well as `scandetails.txt` and `scansummary.txt` that show the details of